LARPkitten/watermarker/README.md

 ## Setup

 You will need an image file for your watermark.
-Ensure it is the correct size and transparency.
-Save your watermark file as "watermark.png" in the resources folder.
+Ensure it is the correct size and transparency, and do not store it in the same folder as the images to be resized and watermarked.

 Change the new_size dimensions at the top of the watermarker.py file to your desired width and height.
 The default is 2000 x 2000 - this is the recommended size for Etsy listing images, and square proportions for posting to social media.